jeffgbutler/delete_your_for_loops/README.md

 3. Map/Filter/Reduce
 4. Higher Order Functions

 All execises solve the same problem - translating a spreadsheet into an SQL script.
 In this case, the spreadsheet contains rows of user IDs and the application permissions that should be granted to each user.
-The spreadsheet also contains a lot of other information that is helpful to a human, but not necessary for the programs.
+The spreadsheet also contains a lot of other information that is helpful to a human, but not necessary for the program.

 The authority model is simple.
 There is a database table named `ApplicationPermission` containinug two columns: `user_id` and `application_id`.
 If user f.smith has authority to application 23, then there is a row in the table with those values.